jpanther/congo/exampleSite/content/docs/configuration.md

 |`author.links`|_Not set_|The links to display alongside the author's details.
 The config file contains example links which can simply be uncommented to enable.
 The order that the links are displayed is determined by the order they appear in the array.
 Custom links can be added by providing corresponding SVG icon assets in `assets/icons/`.|
 <!-- prettier-ignore-end -->

+### Menus

+Congo also supports language-specific menu configurations.
+Menu config files follow the same naming format as the languages file.
+Simply provide the language code in the file name to tell Hugo which language the file relates to.

+Menu config files are named with the format `menus.[language-code].toml`.
+Always ensure that the language code used in the menus configuration matches the languages configuration.

+The [Getting Started]({{< ref "getting-started#menus" >}}) section explains more about the structure of this file.
+You can also refer to the [Hugo menu docs](https://gohugo.io/content-management/menus/) for more configuration examples.

 ## Theme parameters

 Congo provides a large number of configuration parameters that control how the theme functions.
 The table below outlines every available parameter in the `config/_default/params.toml` file.